arfc/transition-scenarios/README.md

 new reactor types (or fuel cycles) are available from 2050.

 ### vision_recipes/
-Folder of ``.csv`` files for various uox and mox fuel recipes, both fresh and spent fuel
+directory of ``.csv`` files for various uox and mox fuel recipes, both fresh and spent fuel

 ## scenario_specification.md